How to Prevent HVAC Condensation Problems

 To reduce this risk:

-- Check exposed ducts for damaged or missing insulation
+- Check exposed ducts for missing, crushed, torn, or loose insulation

-- Monitor for sweating or damp areas on duct surfaces
+- Monitor for sweating, damp insulation, stains, or soft ceiling areas below duct runs

-- Pay attention to ducts located in attics or crawl spaces
+- Pay extra attention to ducts located in attics, crawl spaces, garages, or other unconditioned areas

 Proper insulation keeps surface temperatures stable and prevents moisture from forming where it can damage ceilings or insulation.